Angry Harry

 And this is yet further evidence that exposes the true agenda of feminism.
 It is not about protecting 'weak and vulnerable' women, it is about empowering the aggressive ones.

 There is one final point to be added to all this with regard to non-homicide domestic violence, and this is the way in which it is so prejudicially defined.
 As mentioned earlier, it tends to be defined by the woman's attitude to whatever she happens to be experiencing at the time.
 And so, for example, shouting, name-calling, pushing and shoving - extremely common and trivial events in themselves alone - can be sufficient to bring about the most draconian actions against men for 'domestic violence'.
 And this is true even when there is no evidence to support the woman's claims or when she's lying.
-Further, for example, when women make false or exaggerated accusations of 'abuse', whether allegedly against themselves or their children, or when they purposefully engage in activities denying the fathers access to their children, or when they have their men ejected from their homes under false pretences, well, the authorities simply do not categorise any of these acts as 'domestic violence', even though they are crimes that are far, far worse than most of the acts which they do categorise as domestic violence.

 As one man described his situation recently, "Yes, I must have slapped her about five times over the last three months that we were together, but I was hit by her far more often.
 And that was nothing compared to what she's doing to me now.
 Every hour without my children is another slap in my face, and I haven't been allowed to see them for nearly six months."